Two principal legislative acts establish the regular asylum procedure:

 - who, prior to arriving in Ukraine with the intention of being recognised as a refugee or a person in need of complementary protection, resided in a third safe country.[14]

-In 2021, 39 foreigners appealed to the Parliament Commissioner about violations of their right to seek asylum due to lengthy consideration of submitted documents or unjustified refusals by the SMS to accept applications.
-For instance, in September 2021, a citizen of the Republic of Tajikistan, approached the Parliament Commissioner regarding the violation of her right to be recognised as a refugee or a person in need of complementary protection due to the long, over two years, consideration of her application for such status.
+In 2021, 39 foreigners appealed to the Parliament Commissioner about violations of their right to seek asylum due to lengthy consideration of submitted documents or unjustified refusals by the SMS to register applications.
+For instance, in September 2021, a citizen of the Republic of Tajikistan approached the Parliament Commissioner regarding the violation of her right to be recognised as a refugee or a person in need of complementary protection due to the long, over two years, consideration of her application for such status.
 After the intervention of the Parliament Commissioner, this person was duly documented by the territorial body of the SMS with MSID.[21]

 Prioritised examination and fast-track processing